 Join our mailing list to stay informed!

-Posted by Revive Financial on Jan 20, 2020 2:00:00 PM
+Posted by Revive Financial on May 22, 2024 10:26:06 AM

-If you’re experiencing financial distress, a Part 9 Debt Agreement allows you to combine your debts into one, affordable repayment based on your budget.
-A Debt Agreement puts a stop to creditor harassment, reduces debt stress and allows you to rebuild your finances.
-As with many debt relief solutions, a Debt Agreement has eligibility criteria including what debts can and can’t be included which is why it’s important to understand if the debts you have will be covered.
+If you’re experiencing financial distress, a Part IX (9) Debt Agreement (Debt Agreement) allows you to combine your debts into one affordable repayment based on your budget.
+A Debt Agreement puts a stop to creditor harassment, reduces debt stress, and allows you to rebuild your finances.
+However, it’s important to understand the eligibility criteria and the types of debts that can be included in a Debt Agreement.

 Unsecured Debts